SaferSocietyGroup/suab/README.md

 3. run `docker-compose up -d -f THE-FILE-FROM-STEP-2`

 ## Building from source
-Just run `client/build.sh` or `server/build.sh` and linux and windows binary will be built and put in the `build` folder of the corresponding projects.
+Just run `client/build.sh` or `server/build.sh` and linux and windows binaries will be built and put in the `build` folder of the corresponding projects.

 You can also build in docker by running
 ```